Ditectrev/DP-203/README.md

 - [x] Box 1: Azure Data Factory.
 Box 2: Azure Data Lake Storage.
 Box 3: Azure Databricks.
 Box 4: Azure Snapse Analvtics.
 - [ ] Box 1: Azure Data Factory.
 Box 2: Azure Snapse Analvtics.
 Box 3: Azure Databricks.
 Box 4: Azure Snapse Analvtics.

-### HOTSPOT From a website analytics system, you receive data extracts about user interactions such as downloads, link clicks, form submissions, and video plays.
+### From a website analytics system, you receive data extracts about user interactions such as downloads, link clicks, form submissions, and video plays.
 The data contains the following columns.
 You need to design a star schema to support analytical queries of the data.
 The star schema will contain four tables including a date dimension.
 To which table should you add each column?

 ![Question 133](images/question133.jpg)